 Menopause Management Specialist

-Valentin Tureanu, MD, NCMP
+Valentin Tureanu, MD, MSCP

-Reproductive Endocrinologist & Certified Menopause Practitioner located in Chicago, IL & Downers Grove, IL
+Reproductive Endocrinologist & Certified Menopause Practitioner located in Chicago, IL

 Menopause is a natural event, but that doesn’t mean the symptoms it causes are pleasant.
 Many women experience symptoms that interfere with their normal daily routines and their quality of life.
-As a certified menopause practitioner, Dr. Tureanu, helps women in Chicago and Downers Grove, Illinois, relieve the symptoms of menopause, so they can feel better and reduce their risks of serious medical problems.
+As a certified menopause practitioner, Dr. Tureanu, helps women in Chicago, Illinois, relieve the symptoms of menopause, so they can feel better and reduce their risks of serious medical problems.
 To find out more about menopause management solutions that can help you lead a healthier life, call Dr. Tureanu’s office or use our online system to schedule an office visit today.

 Menopause Management